Table of Contents

 What is an inbound agreement?

-An inbound agreement, as opposed to an outbound agreement, is when the licensee pays for the right to use the licensor’s IP or name on their products or services.
-Specifically, this contract involves the licensor transferring IP rights to the licensee.
+An inbound agreement is a contract where a licensee pays to use another company’s intellectual property or brand name on their products or services.
+This arrangement involves the licensor transferring specific IP rights to the licensee while retaining ownership.

-Many popular brands of everyday items you purchase utilize licensing obtained from inbound agreements.
-For instance, Kellogg has utilized inbound licensing to put Disney characters on their breakfast food products.
-The Disney characters and brand name is the IP that Kellogg is using through their inbound agreement with Disney.
+You see these agreements everywhere in practice.
+For instance, Kellogg has used inbound licensing to put Disney characters on their breakfast food products.
+In this case, the Disney characters and brand name represent the IP that Kellogg is using through their inbound agreement with Disney.

 The purpose of an inbound agreement is to allow two parties to benefit from an IP asset.
 The licensor can profit from the IP by licensing it to the licensee while maintaining ownership and flexibility.
 Inbound licensing can also benefit the licensee by allowing them to use the licensed IP for a variety of uses.